 When it comes time to settle up, ask for the contact details of whoever is responsible for actually paying your invoice.
 This way, you know they’ve actually received it, and if you have to chase them up you can get in touch with them directly.

 There are a number of ways to skin this particular cat.
-For first timers, check out our easy-as-pie invoice templates, which is a simple fill-in-the-blanks procedure that will have you firing off invoices indiscriminately in just a few minutes.
+For first timers, check out our easy-as-pie invoice templates, which is a simple fill-in-the-blanks procedure that’ll have you firing off invoices indiscriminately in just a few minutes.

-The top tier, Rolls-Royce of invoicing would be some accounting software that will take care of your invoicing as well as calculate tax, run payroll and track expenses.
-At this point, hopefully, you’ll forgive us mentioning our great online accounting software from Crunch, which does just that (although, of course, other online accounting packages are available).
+The top tier, Rolls-Royce of invoicing would be some accounting software that’ll take care of your invoicing as well as calculate tax, run payroll and track expenses.
+At this point, hopefully, you’ll forgive us for mentioning our great online accounting software from Crunch, which does just that (although, of course, other online accounting packages are available).

-There are a couple of legal bits an invoice must include (more details here), however, the most important items are the stuff you’re charging for – your work.
+There are a couple of legal bits an invoice must include (more details here), but the most important items are the stuff you’re charging for – your work, in other words.
 This depends entirely on the work you agreed with your client when you started the project.
 It may be as simple as one line item-listing the product or service you sold.
 For example:

 Or, more sensibly, I could list separate line items: